astropy/photutils/docs/photutils/detection.rst

 In photutils, source extraction is performed using the :func:`~photutils.detection.core.detect_sources` function.
-The :func:`~photutils.detection.core.detect_threshold` tool is a convenience function to generate a 2D detection threshold image.
+The :func:`~photutils.detection.core.detect_threshold` tool is a convenience function to generate a 2D detection threshold image using simple sigma-clipped statistics to estimate the background and background rms.

 For this example, let's detect sources in a synthetic image provided by the `datasets <datasets.html>`_ module::